krishaamer/green-filter-research/research/literature/web3.md

 #### Supply Chains {#supply-chains}

+-   @finkenstadtBlurryVisionSupply2021 COVID19 pandemic highlighted the
+    need to have real-time visibility into supply chains.

 Circular design is possible if supply chains become circular.

 -   @wagenvoortSelfdrivingSupplyChains2020 Self-driving supply chains..
     (contact japanese factory?)

+-   California Transparency in Supply Chains Act

 -   @knightFutureBusinessRole2022 new tools are needed to map supply chains.